rdtaylorjr/rdtaylorjr/README.md

 ### Hi there, I'm Russell Taylor

+I'm open to: Contract work writing and deploying software in exchange for feedback and mentorship.
+I have a full-time job, so I'll be happy to work for free.

-I’m looking to collaborate on: open source projects.
-I'm proficient in C++, Java, and Python, and happy to learn whatever technologies are needed in order to contribute
+I'm proficient in: C++, Java, and Python, and I'd love to learn whatever other technologies are needed in order to contribute.

 I’m currently learning: Pandas, NumPy, Matplotlib, Scikit and all about Machine Learning